PoorUt/Ml-E2E/README.md

 To create a git clone follow the following steps
-    from your terminal type git clone and then the github page link
+    from your terminal(Git bash) type git clone "the github page link" - Enter

 This repository contains Machine learning End to End projects.